 For printed materials, it is best practice to keep URLs as short as possible.
 It is generally acceptable to omit the "www." of the King's College URL as it is not necessary for navigation (except on the internal network).
-If the URL you're using is longer than 30 characters, please email ryanrosenthal@kings.edu to request a shortened, redirected URL.
+If the URL you're using is longer than 30 characters, <a href="mailto:em

 In digital materials, URLs should be included as hyperlinked text.
-This text should tell the user the specific goal and/or outcome of their interaction with the link (e.g., "Visit our Campus Life page to learn more)."
+This text should tell the user the specific goal and/or outcome of their interaction with the link (e.g., "Visit our Campus Life page to learn more").
 All text describing the interaction should be hyperlinked using the full URL.
 For both print and digital URLs, linked content should be bolded and/or in a contrasting color so there is a visual cue to the user that they can interact with this content.

-QR CODES
+OR CODES